gregsdennis/Manatee.Json/docs_source/usage/serialization.md

     - This ensures that each object is only serialized once and to maintain reference trees when deserializing.
 Further attempts to serialize the object will place a reference marker.
 The deserialization process will key on this marker to maintain object references.
 2. Is the object a (JSON) primitive type or an enumeration?
     - Strings, numeric values, and booleans are considered primitive types for JSON.
 Serialization of other types requires more information.
-    - Enumerations are optionally serialized to their numeric value or to their string representation.
+    - Enumerations are optionally serialized to their string representation (default) or to their numeric value.
 3. Does the object implement `IJsonSerializable`?
     - By implementing `IJsonSerializable`, an object expresses that it has a preferred format for JSON serialization.
 The serializer respects this preference.
-4. Does a pair of converter methods exist for the object’s type?
+4. Does a custom serializer exist for the object’s type?
-    - For types that do not implement `IJsonSerializable`, are not primitive, and will not be auto-serialized (see next point) as desired, a public registry exists that manages pairs of methods which convert those types to and from the JSON structure.
+    - For types that do not implement `IJsonSerializable`, are not primitive, and will not be auto-serialized as desired, you can create a custom serializer which will provide the conversion.
 5. Attempt to auto-serialize.
     - If none of the conditions above are met, the serializer will attempt to de/serialize the object based on a best-guess and a few other rules.
     - If this fails, `JsonValue.Null` is returned for serialization, and the type’s default value is returned for deserialization.